CARTAvis/carta-controller/docs/src/ubuntu_focal_instructions.rst

     These packages cannot be installed simultaneously, as they use the same install locations.
 If you install one, you will automatically be prompted to uninstall the other.

     Make sure that you install the matching controller version (using the ``beta`` tag).

+    Please note that Ubuntu packages for the latest stable release (v4.1.0) are only available on Focal and Jammy, and packages for the latest Beta release (v5.0.0-beta.1) are only available on Jammy and Noble.

 Set up directories and permissions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~